erfuuan/BlueLocker/README.md

 # BlueLocker 🔵🔒

-**BlueLocker** is a simple and efficient tool that automatically locks your laptop when your **Galaxy Watch** (or any Bluetooth device) disconnects.
+**BlueLocker** is a simple and efficient tool that automatically locks your laptop when a specific Bluetooth device disconnects.
 It enhances security by ensuring your device is locked when you step away.

 ## 🚀 Features
 - 🔍 **Scans for Bluetooth devices** every few seconds.